About Harry Rich

 A: I shape each programme to meet the needs of the client and their organisation, but a starting point would typically be:

-• Six 90-minute monthly sessions at the client’s workplace or online
+- Six or so 90-minute monthly sessions at the client’s workplace or online

 Q: What is the difference between Executive Coaching and a specialist coaching programme?